MINT Snowboarding since 2006. World Snow Award Winners in 2016 & 2017!

 We’re pretty certain it’s not often that the kids in Avoriaz get to enjoy the walk to school in the snow in September… Let alone sledge to school at this time of year!

-Feels like winter, but it’s still 88 days until the lifts open in Avoriaz!
+Feels like winter with all this snow in Avoriaz, but it’s still 88 days until the lifts open!

 It was a total whiteout in Avoriaz so views were pretty limited!
 The photo below is looking up to the Chapelle snowpark area!

 As excited as we are to see such early snow in the French alps, it is too early for it to stick around until winter.
 That doesn’t mean our fingers aren’t crossed for a winter of epic snowfall ?